buffstop/PepCoopMembership/docs/requirements/index.rst

 ----------------------

 A signed and fully filled membership application is required.
 Furthermore, the payment for the shares which shall be acquired must have arrived.
+One share is required for membership.
 Then the membership can be approved or declined by the governing board.
 The decision of the governing board must be recorded on the member's record in the membership list.

 **TODO:** *Clarification of legal rules and regulations including the C3S statue which motivate the process.*